This is one of the exciting native birds of prey you can meet at Healesville Sanctuary.

 It is dark brown, not black, with lighter brown markings and pale patches on the wings.
 The black bill has a yellow cere (area of skin around the nostrils).

 An adult Black Kite is up to 55cm in length and has a wingspan of up to 150cm.
+They build nests in trees.
+The incubation period is about 38 days.

 Black Kites eat lizards, insects (as they fly) and small animals, and, like other birds of prey, are partial to road kill.
 They have been observed to gather in flocks around bushfires and catch the small animals fleeing from the fire.